hideckies/hermit/docs/tutorials/privilege-escalation-with-implant-beacon.md

 ## 4. Token Stealing

-We're going to steal token and impersonate logged-on as **SYSTEM** user with Token Manipulation technique.
+We're going to steal token and retrive the **SYSTEM** user account.
 Firstly, enumerate running proccesses and find a process which is available to our purpose so run the following command:

 ```sh title="Hermit C2 Server Console"